aviomg/studio-keys/README.md

 - View some sample generated mockups in /resources/sample_generated_svgs

 ### Call for Contributors
 - Want to be part of the process of improving this awesome program?
 I am in the continuous process of improving the program to create more precise, refined mockups, and the key to this is my database of diverse .studio files that I use to gain a better understanding of the logic behind the now-extinct Invision app.
-If you would like to volunteer your .studio files for this cause, please reach out to me at avikumar2048@gmail.com!
+If you would like to volunteer your .studio files for this cause, please do so at [this google form](https://forms.gle/Cyv3TL1Z477RxHBcA).

-### Technical Details
-### How it Works
 ### Known Issues & Limitations
 ### Future work
 ### License
 ### Acknowledgements
 ### The Process/Lessons Learned
+### Technical Details
+### How it Works